aschopra/Data-Structures/bst/README.md

 However, after a number of insertions and removals, this running time degenerates to O(N) as the tree becomes more and more unbalanced.

--Bug faced during implementation but RESOLVED:
+-Bug faced during implementation, but RESOLVED:
-	-In my insert(Node* temp, int data) helper function, I previously prototyped it like this insert(Node* root, int data).
+	-In my insert(Node* temp, int data) helper function, I previously prototyped it like this: insert(Node* root, int data).
 	I mistakingly thought that the local root variable inside of this function was the same as the private instance variable, root, of the class.
 Because of this, everytime I tried to print the BST, I was